 Your Questions Answered

 Like death and taxes, zoning laws are inevitable, although perhaps not quite as dreaded.
 They can vary from municipality to municipality and township to township, but they must be considered – and satisfied you’re your home is planned.
 It would not be good for anyone if halfway through the build, it were to be discovered that the barndo doesn’t conform to the zoning laws.
-It could delay cinoketuib, cause major changes to your plan, or even require a different site for the project.
+It could delay the project, cause major changes to your plan, or even require a different site for the project.
 In fact, it is good to start the zoning process a few months before the project gets underway.

 The Basics